ssanumand/dotfiles/.config/nvim/README.md

 *Note: Resize key-mappings (`<C-H>`, `<C-L>`, etc.) are currently commented out due to conflict with window focus controls.*

 This configuration offers a productive foundation for daily usage and development across languages.

+## Important

+There are some weird things that I want you to remember when working with this configuration:
+1. The `PythonPyrightSetInterpreterPath {path}` works only when you have at least one buffer opened and attached to the LSP.
+Please do not invoke it without this as it'll not work.